 When she’s not in the operating theater, she’s voraciously poring over a book or touring the latest exhibition at the nearest museum.

-Beginning Dec.
-3, Dr. Islam will be among the first physicians at the new UT Southwestern Medical Center at Frisco.
+Dr. Islam was among the first specialists to join the new UT Southwestern Medical Center at Frisco in December 2019.
 Let’s get to know more about her.

 What brought you to UT Southwestern?